ponaroth/weather-buddy/README.md

 # Weather Buddy Android App

 A weather app with virtual pet to keep you company!
+This app shows current temperature, weather condition and a virtual pet that change color according to the temperature, humidity, and weather status.

 What we used for our app:
 * Weather API